 - Length less than 1 cm: Mean birth gestational age 32 weeks

 - Length less than 1.5 cm: Mean birth gestational age 33 weeks

 - Length less than 2 cm: Mean birth gestational age 34 weeks

 - Length less than 2.5 cm: Mean birth gestational age 36.5 weeks

-Source: American Journal of Obstetrics & Gynecology, June 2000, and FamilyPracticeNotebook.com
+Source: American Journal of Obstetrics & Gynecology, June 2000

 Following a transvaginal ultrasound, your doctor may want to do a manual exam to see if the cervix has softened, thinned, or dilated, which can be signs of labor being eminent or in progress.

-The primary side effect of the shot is pain at the injection site, which can be compared to a mosquito bite and will vary in pain, itchiness, and lumpiness from woman to woman and even from shot to shot.
-In October 2008, the American College of Obstetricians and Gynecologists published a Committee Opinion in the journal Obstetrics & Gynecology Vol. 112, No. 4 on the use of 17P to reduce preterm birth.
-They wrote that a four-year follow-up to a large 17P study found no adverse health outcomes in surviving children.
+The primary side effect of the shot is pain at the injection site, which can be compared to a mosquito bite.
+It will vary in pain, itchiness, and lumpiness from woman to woman and even from shot to shot.

 A cerclage is a stitch placed around the cervix to prevent it from dilating too soon.
 There are abdominal and vaginal cerclages.
 Two types of vaginal cerclages are McDonald and Shirodkar.
 Both of these can be performed using various different sutures (stitches).
 Abdominal cerclages have been performed during and prior to pregnancy and generally are done after failed vaginal procedures.